Bernie-2011

 A fantastic young actor, Christopher Abbott, plays the title character of James White.

-We meet James in a loud, frenetic nightclub as he wears headphones with soft music playing, mixing interestingly with the pounding beats of the club music.
+We meet James in a loud nightclub, wearing headphones, with soft music, mixing interestingly with the pounding beats of the club music.

 The audience immediately can tell that James is wound up, aggressive, and troubled.
 His estranged father has just died and while he is not too upset by his father’s death, he cares deeply for his mother, Gail, and is worried about her.